cashapp/spirit/USAGE.md

 You may want to wrap this in some automation and set it to a percentage of the cores of your database server.
 For example, if you have a 32-core machine you may choose to set this to `8`.
 Approximately 25% is a good starting point, making sure you always leave plenty of free cores for regular database operations.
 If your migration is IO bound and/or your IO latency is high (such as Aurora) you may even go higher than 25%.

 Note that Spirit does not support dynamically adjusting the number of threads while running, but it does support automatically resuming from a checkpoint if it is killed.
-This means that if you find that you've misjudged the number of threads (or [target-chunk-time](#target-chunk-time)), you can simply kill the Spirit process and start it again with a different thread value.
+This means that if you find that you've misjudged the number of threads (or [target-chunk-time](#target-chunk-time)), you can simply kill the Spirit process and start it again with different values.

 ### target-chunk-time